percona/pmm-doc/docs/details/index.md

 - [API](api.md): How to access the Swagger API.

+- [VictoriaMetrics](victoria-metrics.md): The monitoring solution and time-series database that replaced Prometheus in [PMM 2.12.0](../release-notes/2.12.0.md).

 - [ClickHouse](clickhouse.md):  A third-party column-oriented database that facilitates the Query Analytics functionality.

 - [Glossary](glossary.md): A list of obscure terms and definitions.